menu

 Demographics

-The population of Lewisburg has a very low overall level of education: only 8.90% of people over 25 hold a 4-year college degree or higher.
+The citizens of Lewisburg have a very low rate of college education: just 8.90% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Lewisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewisburg residents report their race to be White, followed by Asian.
 Important ancestries of people in Lewisburg include German, Irish, English, French, and Scots-Irish.